pyta-uoft/website/index.md

-If you accidentally mask a method with an attribute, it can cause other code to attempt to invoke what it believes to be a method, which will fail since it has become a field instead (a variable).
-The syntax will cause the program to raise an error.
+If you accidentally mask a method with an attribute, it can cause other code to attempt to invoke what it believes to be a method, which will fail since it has become an attribute instead.
+This will cause the program to raise an error.

 ```python